By: Pat Bryant, Senior Product Manager, Bloomberg Tax Technology

 - Missed tax rate and boundary changes

-To read more about the many complexities surrounding sales and use taxes, check out the Accounting Today article “Permanent complexity: Sales and use taxes today and tomorrow” or go to BNA Sales Tax Rates to learn more about the solution.
+To read more about the many complexities surrounding sales and use taxes, check out the Accounting Today article “Permanent complexity: Sales and use taxes today and tomorrow” or go to Sales Tax Rates to learn more about the solution.